LukeEcomod/SOCFramework/README.md

 	> y07weather <- yasso07.weather(E,N,'user_name','password','2016-01-01','2022-12-31')

 You will need read permission for *weather* database.
 Contact Arto Aalto at Luke.
-E and N contain North and East coordinates for Pudasjärvi that can be found in Luke *weather* database. or ro be precise: closest point for E and N is found.
+E and N contain East and North coordinates for Pudasjärvi that can be found in Luke *weather* database.
+To be precise: the closest point for E and N is found.
 You should see *y07weather* to contain the following data frame:

 	> y07weather